alfredomtx/coupon-api/README.md

 # 🦀 What is this project?
 This is a new personal project I'm working on, a Coupon API for [OldBot](http://oldbot.com.br/)(my other project) where I will validate coupons and license discounts.

-The main technologies used are:
+The main technologies and features are:
 - [Rust](https://www.rust-lang.org/)
 - [Actix Web](https://actix.rs/) framework
 - [Tokio](https://tokio.rs/) as asynchronous runtime